Comprehensive Yoga Teacher Training

 In accordance with our philosophy that adult learning is voluntary and autonomy is essential, we require notice only that you cannot attend a session and respectfully request that you do not share the details of why you will be absent.
 Students share the responsibility of creating group notes following each session, and students who miss a session are invited to connect with that session’s note captain to receive any learning they missed life, and submit homework.

 Do you offer scholarships or payment plans?

-Payment plans are available to all students.
+Payment plans are available to all students, and students are not financially penalized for requesting payment plans.
+We are happy to work with you to make your payments over the course of the semester.
 Students from marginalized communities are invited to apply for scholarship support.
-If you would like to support a scholarship recipient, you are invited to purchase new copies of the text books used in our trainings.
+If you would like to support a scholarship recipient, you are invited to purchase new copies of the textbooks used in our training.

 Will I be a certified yoga teacher after this training?

 Our training far exceeds the rigorous standards of the Yoga Alliance, and our school has applied for registration.
 Once that application is accepted, graduates from our school can also apply to register.
 There is no organization that certifies yoga teachers, although certain lineages require a teaching assessment to complete a particular training.